karisti/42_gnl/README.md

 # 42_get_next_line

 ## Description
-This project consists of programming a function that allows you to read content line by line.
+This project consists of programming a function that allows you to read a file content line by line.
 This is done by returning a line read from a file descriptor.

 ## Prerequisites
 - Nothing needed